Sv443-Network/UserUtils/README-greasyfork.md

     - [interceptEvent()](https://github.com/Sv443-Network/UserUtils#interceptevent) - conditionally intercepts events registered by `addEventListener()` on any given EventTarget object
     - [interceptWindowEvent()](https://github.com/Sv443-Network/UserUtils#interceptwindowevent) - conditionally intercepts events registered by `addEventListener()` on the window object
     - [amplifyMedia()](https://github.com/Sv443-Network/UserUtils#amplifymedia) - amplify an audio or video element's volume past the maximum of 100%
+    - [isScrollable()](https://github.com/Sv443-Network/UserUtils#isscrollable) - check if an element has a horizontal or vertical scroll bar
 - Math:
     - [clamp()](https://github.com/Sv443-Network/UserUtils#clamp) - constrain a number between a min and max value
     - [mapRange()](https://github.com/Sv443-Network/UserUtils#maprange) - map a number from one range to the same spot in another range